What I Do

 Raw Engineering Work

-I’ve always had to be an engineer at MicroConnex; I didn’t know that was the job I signed up for, but I wouldn’t have changed a thing.
+I was an engineer at MicroConnex from day one; I didn’t know that was the job I signed up for, but I wouldn’t have changed a thing.
 I started out running electrical tests and logging the results, then wrote a report generator for the results logs that we had that I didn’t know I had the latitude to change.
 Before long, I wrote a training plan for the three tools I was trained on and a general template that any process engineer could use to build a thoughtful training plan for their own cell.
 I then moved into the CAM department, where I learned the steps that make a sheet of copper-clad plastic into printed circuitboards and how to understand the troubles we would run into with manufacturing files.

 By that time, I had a decent knowledge base of most of the shop, and the question arose whether to pursue a customer-facing engineering role or a process development and ownership role.
 I wound up deciding that the customer-facing work, often referred to as applications or integration engineering, appealed more to me because I love understanding how a part will be used and why each critical feature is critical.
 The game of matching customer requirements to build capabilities and the iterative dance of making each new prototype a bigger success than the previous are the most satisfying parts of the job, to me.

-Since we implemented SAP in November of 2022, I have also been the primary engineering contact for the Sales and Finance departments regarding times, costs, and bills of material.
-A basic understanding of BOMs was expected of me and my colleagues well before then, but at that time I was also suddenly one of two members of my department and the only one working full-time.
+After implementing SAP in November of 2022, I was also the primary engineering contact for the Sales and Finance departments regarding times, costs, and bills of material.
+A basic understanding of BOMs was expected of me and my colleagues well before then, but by that time I was also suddenly one of two members of my department and the only one working full-time.
 I became the go-to SAP knowledge source for the entirety of the Engineering organization and eventually the primary liaison for Finance regarding high-variance manufacturing and, as referenced above, time and cost modeling outside of SAP.